Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 <details>
   <summary><i> Step 14: Manual deployment</i></summary>
 <br>
-The initial deployment of the app can be triggered by selecting 'main' from the 'Choose a branch to deploy' menu, then clicking on the 'Deploy Branc' button.
+The initial deployment of the app can be triggered by selecting 'main' from the 'Choose a branch to deploy' menu, then clicking on the 'Deploy Branch' button.
 <br>
 <br>
 <table>